 The reasons behind Wobber’s suicide are unclear, but family and friends noted that he had been in and out of the hospital for treatment of shell shock and depression incurred from his years at war.
 Whatever it may have been, Wobber started a chain of suicides that spanned well over eight decades.

-The youngest jumper was five year old Marilyn DeMont.
-After Marilyn committed suicide, her father 37 year old August DeMont jumped after her.
+The youngest jumper recorded was in 1945 when five year old Marilyn DeMont jumped from the bridge.
+After Marilyn jumped, her 37 year old father August DeMont jumped after her.
 A note was found in the DeMont car stating only “I and my daughter have committed suicide.”

 Although Marilyn was a year younger from the youngest suicide in the US, a six year old from McKinnville, Oregon, her story is considered unique in that she committed suicide with the influence of a parent.